gRovi/airbnb-clone-project/README.md

 GET /reviews/{review_id}/ - Retrieve a specific review PUT /reviews/{review_id}/ - Update a specific review DELETE /reviews/{review_id}/ - Delete a specific review

+CI/CR pipeline
+It is a set of automated processes that allow software development teams to build, test, and deploy code more efficiently and reliably.